invisible hit counter

 Long range plans

-CSG participants: Once parolees have successfully completed their parole they will be encouraged to continue participating in the program as volunteer assistant co-facilitators.
+For example—with the Support Group for Parolees—once a parolee has successfully completed his/her support group they will be encouraged to continue participating in the program as a volunteer Assistant Co-facilitator.
 In this way they will keep the community informed about what's happening with them, and, in serving others, be served.